teleporter/teleporter/_site/README.md

 Save changes to the templates and stylesheets and the Harp server will reload changes.

+When ready to deploy, run `harp compile _site ./` and commit changes.
+Github pages will automatically compile the site.

 ## Writing a post

 Writing a post is a two part operation.
 First, create a new Markdown file in the `articles` directory (e.g. `kittens-wearing-hats.md`) and put in your content.